FakeTile/Subjectle/README.md

 Game Functionality
 - Some kind of introduction / key for colours, to help users get accustomed to rules
-- Allow entering names in slightly wrong format (e.g. allow 'soham m' for 'Soham M'
+- Allow entering names in slightly wrong format (e.g. allow 'soham m' for 'Soham M' (partially done, no capitalisation checking yet)

 Cookies
  - Save settings